arshdeep821/DSL_FOR_BLOGGING/CHECKINS.md

 #### Brief Description

 ###### High Level Purpose
+Utilizing the concept of literate programming, the DSL provides a low-code solution to generate CSS, HTML files with minimum effort.

 The high-level purpose of our DSL is to provide non-programmers with the ability to make and maintain their own blog website.
 Aiming for users that are not accustomed to programming or prefer a simplistic mode of blogging on the internet.
 It will allow users to start, edit and update different posts on the blog page.